vmonaco/kloak/README.md

 The second goal is to make it difficult for an adversary to forge typing behavior and impersonate a user, perhaps bypassing a two-factor authentication that uses keystroke biometrics.
 This is achieved by making the time between keystrokes unpredictable.

+For more info, see the paper [Obfuscating Keystroke Time Intervals to Avoid Identification and Impersonation](https://arxiv.org/pdf/1609.07612.pdf).

 ### How it works

 The time between key press and release events are typically used to identify users by their typing behavior. `kloak` obfuscates these time intervals by introducing a random delay between the physical key events and the arrival of key events at the application, for example a web browser.